 “Chair legs turned by candlelight should only be seen by moonlight”, or as they say in Bucks when referring to a full moon, under the village lantern.

-Sam Rockall was far more enterprising than most in his profession, he developed a wide range of skills including Chair making, I’m not aware of another bodger who could also make the finished article.
+Samuel Rockall was far more enterprising than most in his profession, he developed a wide range of skills including chair making, I’m not aware of another bodger who could also make the finished article.
 He never made chairs on a large scale but in 1924 his accounts include the following.

 2 doz. small chairs complete & 3/10d per chair